vnijs/radiant/quant/app/dtree.md

 In the _Plot_ tab:

 * Click the download icon in the top right of your browser to save either the initial or final plot to a pdf-file

-## Trouble shooting

-* Each terminal node must have a payoff (e.g., `payoff: 0`)
-* Node names must be followed by a `:`
-* Use only letters in node names (i.e., no symbols)
-* If you run into an error you cannot debug post a questions to the the class Piazza site <a href="https://piazza.com/ucsd/fall2015/mgt403" target="_blank" >piazza.com/ucsd/fall2015/mgt403</a>